Sneak peeks!

 13-kids-jiffypopgoes.jpgWe’re 2/3 of the way through National Novel Writing Month, and I have crossed the 30,000 word mark with my middle grade novel Jinnie Wishmaker.

-I hosted three Write-Ins last weekend, which netted me about 4,500 words.
-Not quite on pace, but each were fun in their own way.
 On Friday we had kids over to watch movies while parents wrote.
 (They LOVED watching the Jiffy Pop expand!)
 Saturday I hosted the now-infamous Margarita Write In.
 And Sunday we enjoyed beautiful weather for the NaNo in Nature.

 Unfortunately, last night I came to the end of my planned outline.
 I don’t know where to go next!
 I need some hard-core thinking time to figure out what the story means, where it should go, and what I waweb-roy-nano-nature-coyoteblue-silver-breca-quasky.jpgnt it to say.
 Not easy!